University System of Georgia (GIL Express)

 Use the service to obtain:

-• Photocopies and loans of books, theses, articles, conference papers, etc. from other libraries or commercial vendors.
+- Photocopies and loans of already published books, theses, articles, conference papers, etc. from other libraries or commercial vendors.

-• Dissertations from other schools.
+- Dissertations from other schools.
 Generally we try to obtain a loan of dissertations; however, we can purchase PDFs for a cost of $31.
 The library subsidizes $25; the patron pays $6.
-Please place a request via the "Thesis/Dissertation" form in your Interlibrary Loan account.
-Please check the ProQuest Thesis Database to verify that we don't already have access to it.
+Please search the ProQuest Thesis Database to verify that we don't already have access to it.
+If you're unable to find, please submit an Interlibrary Loan request.

 Please note: